dearlordylord/branching/POST.md

 Although I'm sure this wariness has some grounding, I personally don't care about these accusations and use the technique whenever I see fit.
 You can take it or leave it, because there's a plenty of other ways to achieve the same goal.

+### Eslint rule

+Honorary mention to [switch-exhaustiveness-check](https://typescript-eslint.io/rules/switch-exhaustiveness-check/), whilst it's not a "typescript"-native solution, is still good enough to preserve exhaustiveness for switch/case.

+It's a ESlint rule that enforces exhaustiveness of enums and union types.

 ## Never have I ever...

 In this post, I've introduced the concept of exhaustiveness checking and explored some of the ways to branch in Typescript.